-How to Write a Thank You Note (that will get you noticed)
+How to Write a Thank You Note that Makes an Impression

 I received the following thank you note this week from a candidate I interviewed.

 Thank you for your time.
 After our discussion, I am confident I can contribute to your organization.
 I look forward to speaking with you soon.

 While this note was not very impactful, I appreciate the time this candidate took to follow up with me.
 In today’s job market, the standards for professional communication and follow-up seem to be diminishing.
 However, top candidates recognize the value of every interaction and relationship.
 They’re aware that even after the interview concludes, their follow-up actions remain under scrutiny and play a crucial role in the hiring decision.